plaguss/cachetto/README.md

 - Toggle caching on or off

-- Uses fast, efficient .parquet format
+- Uses pickle to serialize the data

 ### Installation